Sequential estimation of Spearman rank correlation using Hermite series estimators: Variance of Exponentially Weighted Hermite based Estimator

-These results should be of use beyond the stationary scenario.
-Specifically, a practically relevant example of non-stationarity is that of a data stream which switches between different stationary regimes.
-We can directly interpret the results we have derived in this context.
-The larger the value of $\lambda$, the more responsive the estimator will be to the new conditions after a regime switch (namely, the distribution of the bivariate data stream and its concordance properties).
-However, this comes at a cost of increased variance in the estimator $\hat{R}_{N}$ in each stationary regime.
-The above gives a rough guide as to how large one can set $\lambda$ to increase responsiveness whilst staying within a chosen variance ``budget".
-The variance budget determines the preciseness of the correlation estimate in each stationary regime.
-Roughly speaking, the variance for sufficiently small $\lambda$ is approximately $\left[ \frac{\lambda}{2-\lambda} \right] g_{N,\rho}$ for distributions similar to the bivariate normal distribution with correlation parameter $\rho$ in the i.i.d. scenario.
-Given the table above, it is clear that the maximum variance across all values of $N$ is approximately $\left[ \frac{\lambda}{2-\lambda} \right]$ (obtained at $\rho=0$).
-Thus, $\lambda$ should be selected according to,
+As noted in Section \ref{lam_N_selection}, the larger the value of $\lambda$, the more responsive the estimator will be to changes in the distribution of the data stream being analyzed.
+We can utilize the results for the normal distribution to provide a simple rough guide as to how large one can set $\lambda$ to increase responsiveness whilst staying within a chosen variance ``budget".
+These results are particularly relevant to non-stationary data streams which switch between different stationary regimes for example.
+Roughly speaking, the variance for sufficiently small $\lambda$ is approximately $\left[ \lambda / (2-\lambda) \right] g_{N,\rho}$ for distributions similar to the bivariate normal distribution with correlation parameter $\rho$ in the i.i.d. scenario.
+We have evaluated the values of $g_{N,\rho}$ numerically and determined that the maximum variance across a range of $N, \rho$ values is approximately $\left[\lambda / (2-\lambda) \right]$ (obtained at $\rho=0$).
+Thus, $\lambda$ should be selected according to, $\lambda \lesssim (2\sigma_{tol}^{2})/(1+\sigma_{tol})^{2}$, in order to stay within the variance budget defined by $\sigma_{tol}^{2}$.
+In fact, given that one would reasonably set $\sigma_{tol}$ to a small value, e.g., $\sigma_{tol} \leq 0.2$, we can apply: